Operation-Falcon/WebCheck/README.md

             python3 webcheck.py -d <domain/subdomain name>

-            python3 webcheck.py -f <file containing subdomains>

 Output :

             python3 webcheck.py -d <domain/subdomain name> | tee result.txt  ( Piping the output to result.txt or as you want it to be)

-            python3 webcheck.py -f <file containing subdomains> | tee result.txt ( Piping the output to result.txt or as you want it )

 Troubleshooting :